programmfabrik/apitest/README.md

 You can also use the slice and map notation for getting certain values out of the slice or map directly: `mySlice[3]` would return the value at index `3` of the slice that is stored with the key `mySlice` in the datastore.

+Slices allow the backwards index access.
+If you have a slice of length 3 and access it at index `-1` you get the last element in the slice (original index `2`)

+If you access an invalid index for datastore `map[index]` or `slice[]` you get an empty string.
+No error is thrown.

 ### Get Data from Sequential Store

 To get the data from the sequential store an integer number has to be given to the datastore function as **string**.
 So `datastore "0"` would be a valid request.
 This would return the response from first test of the current manifest. `datastore "-1"` returns the last response from the current manifest. `datastore "-2"` returns second to last from the current manifest.
 If the index is wrong the function returns an error.